Hi-Angel/notes-backup/fiberchannel.md

    }
    ```

+# SCST sysfs paths

+* `/sys/kernel/scst_tgt/devices/<vol_name>` path to the configuration of a single device.
+As described at the top, there's no "scst block device", instead a device is an abstract concept identified by various settings in the sysfs dir.
+* `/sys/kernel/scst_tgt/devices/<vol_name>/filename` the path to the target block-device, i.e. location for SCST to read/write the data.
+The device is typically unrelated to SCST otherwise.
+* `/sys/kernel/scst_tgt/devices/<vol_name>/active` whether the SCST dev is active.

 # Misc

 * Optimal and non-optimal paths: a "non-optimal" e.g. "alua-mirror" may get triggered when optimal one is not accessible for some reason.
 It adds a level of network indirection *(e.g. by passing load through interconnect)*.
+This ALUA mirror is usually using iscsi protocol *(not FB)*.

   A client always has access to both optimal and non-optimal paths, so technically a client may start using a non-optimal one at any point.